 Please note that some of the links included in this post are affiliate links.
 This means I make a small commission whenever you click the link and checkout.
 I appreciate your support of me and my family!

 Ideas for Decorating for Valentine’s Day

 Set Out Valentine’s Day Books for Your Kids

-It doesn’t take much to bring some excitement into the month.
-There are some amazing books out there that celebrate love, Valentine’s Day, kindness, and friendship.
-You can see my favorites, below or on my blog post, The Best Valentine’s Day Books for Toddlers.
+It only takes a little to bring some excitement into the month.
+Some amazing books out there celebrate love, Valentine’s Day, kindness, and friendship.
+You can see my favorites below or on my blog post, The Best Valentine’s Day Children’s Books.
 I place these on our bookshelves several weeks before Valentine’s Day.
 Each year I add one or two as Valentine’s Day gifts, which means our collection slowly grows.
-There’s no need to purchase them all at once!

 Start the Day off Strong

 You don’t need to do anything crazy.
 Pull out those Winter Holiday pajamas from December and make them feel like Valentine’s Day!
 Waking up in your *special* jammies is really what matters.
 As the parent, throw on jeans and a pink or red shirt.
 Add a fun headband or earrings.
 Your kid’s outfits don’t need to be matching or uber-themed in order for them to feel special.
 A white t-shirt with a bow, hat, or fun socks is great!